Skilled Defense From Former Prosecutors

-John Buza spent many years working in the Manhattan District Attorney’s Office and often found situations where the NYPD aggressively pushed to make an arrest, so they can close out the case.
-At that point, the case became the DA’s Office’s problem.
-The danger in these situations is that the NYPD, in their aggressive haste to make an arrest, often make mistakes and the wrong people are arrested for crimes they did not commit.
+It is not rare for the NYPD to aggressively push to make an arrest so they can close out the case.
+At that point, the case becomes the DA’s Office’s problem.
+The danger in these situations is that the NYPD, in their aggressive haste to make an arrest, often makes mistakes and the wrong people are arrested for crimes they did not commit.
 When this happens, only a lawyer who is familiar with the court systems and the common mistakes made by police can help.

 Don’t Fight These Charges Alone

-As a former Manhattan prosecutor, attorney John Buza has unique knowledge not only in the post-arrest litigation phase of a case, but also in the prearrest and preindictment investigation phase.
-He has an exceptional record of success in thousands of cases.
-He uses his unique experience to better serve his clients as a New York criminal defense lawyer.
+Our criminal defense team has unique knowledge not only in the post-arrest litigation phase of a case but also in the prearrest and preindictment investigation phase.
+Our lawyers have an exceptional record of success in thousands of cases.
+They will use their unique experience to give you the vigorous defense you deserve.